-Strainers used in refrigerant service must have brass or cast-iron body, Y-or angle-pattern, cleanable, not less than 60-mesh noncorroding screen of an area to provide net free area not less than ten times the pipe Screens must be stainless steel or monel and reinforced spring-loaded where necessary for bypass-proof construction.
+Strainers used in refrigerant service must have brass or cast-iron body, Y-or angle-pattern, cleanable, not less than 60-mesh noncorroding screen of an area to provide net free area not less than ten times the pipe diameter with pressure rating compatible with the refrigerant service.
+Screens must be stainless steel or monel and reinforced spring-loaded where necessary for bypass-proof construction.